rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-spares.md

 When a disk fails, the system looks for a dedicated spare first.
 If it does not find a dedicated spare, it looks for a global spare.
 If it does not find a compatible global spare and the dynamic spares option is enabled, it takes any available compatible disk.
 If no compatible disk is available, reconstruction cannot start.

 !!! note "A best practice is to designate spares for use if disks fail.
 Dedicating spares to disk groups is the most secure method, but it is also expensive to reserve spares for each disk group.
 Alternatively, you can enable dynamic spares or assign global spares."

+## Add/Remove Global Spares

+To add:

+1. In the Pools topic, select **Action > Manage Spare**.
+The Manage Spare panel opens.
+2. To add global spares, click on the available disks to highlight them.
+3. Click **Add Spares**.
+The system updates the global spares and a confirmation panel opens.
+4. To close the confirmation panel, click **OK**.

+To remove:

+1. In the Pools topic, select **Action > Manage Spare**.
+The Manage Spare panel opens.
+2. To remove global spares, click on current spares to deselect them.
+3. Click **Remove**.
+The system updates the global spares and a confirmation panel opens.
+4. To close the confirmation panel, click **OK**.

+## Add Dedicated Spares

+1. In the Pools topic, select the linear pool for the disk group that you are modifying in the pools table.
+Then, select the disk group in the Related Disk Groups table.
+2. Select **Action > Manage Spares**.
+The Manage Spares panel opens.
+3. Check the **Assign dedicated spares to the disk group** box, then select the disk group in which you want the dedicated spare to reside.
+4. In the Add New Spares section, click on available disks to select them.
+5. Click **Add Spares**.
+The system updates the dedicated spares and a confirmation panel appears.
+6. To close the confirmation panel, click **OK**.

+!!!
+Note

+    Dell docs didn't offer steps on removing dedicated spares.
+I'm not sure if that was an oversight, impossibility, or if it's the same method as removing global spares.